People sometimes ask me if rescue centers or animal shelters ever have puppies available for adoption.

 In the USA the AKC has a rescue network that you can access from it’s website.
 You’ll find a list of contacts on this web page .
 You’ll find hundreds of different breed rescues listed there

-In the UK, the Kennel Club supports breed rescues through its charitable trust, and it too has a directory of rescue centres on it website.
+In the UK, the Kennel Club supports breed rescues through its charitable trust, and it too has a directory of rescue centers on it website.
 You can use the search facility in that link to find a rescue near you.

 Can you adopt a puppy if you work full-time?